British contralto, Emily Bauer-Jones, now lives in Melbourne.

 Engagements during 2009 included an appearance as soloist in MELBOURNE UNIVERSITY CHORAL SOCIETY‘s performance of the Mozart REQUIEM.
 For VICTORIAN OPERA she also coverered the roles of Geertje Dircx in REMBRANDT’S WIFE, the Dryad in ARIADNE AUF NAXOS and Amastre in XERXES.
 She was engaged as soloist in Dvorak’s STABAT MATER by BOX HILL CHORALE during 2010.

 Emily Bauer-Jones’ engagements during 2011 included the lead role of Nancy in Britten’s ALBERT HERRING for VICTORIAN OPERA and the role of Stella in its 2012 season of Elliot Carter’s opera, WHAT NEXT?

 For VICTORIAN OPERA during 2013 she appeared as the Third Secretary in NIXON IN CHINA a role which she has repeated at the 2016 AUCKLAND FESTIVAL.

 2016 included her appearances as soloist in THE DREAM OF GERONTIUS in WINCHESTER CATHEDRAL.

-During 2019 she appeared as soloist in the Dvorak STABAT MATER for 3MBS FM at the MELBOURNE RECITAL CENTRE and future plans include a Verdi REQUIEM at QUEEN ELIZABETH HALL in 2020.
+During 2019 she appeared as soloist in the Dvorak STABAT MATER for 3MBS FM at the MELBOURNE RECITAL CENTRE and current plans were to have included a Verdi REQUIEM at QUEEN ELIZABETH HALL in 2020.

 © Weaver Artist Management 2021